Feeling Out of Control Around Food? Here’s Why

 Many people I’ve worked with find they can’t stop emotional eating (emotional eating and binge eating often come as a package).

 Secondly, many people automatically go toward food to self-soothe and comfort, a practice they likely learned in the absence of genuine support.
-It doesn’t feel like something they’re choosing so much as it is something that just happens to them.
+It doesn’t feel like something they’re choosing so much as it is something that happens to them.

 Ordering pizza on a Friday night after a long week is one thing.

 For trauma survivors, food can be particularly loaded.
-Sometimes, food is used as comfort or distraction from flashbacks or triggers, or to dissociate and disconnect from surroundings.
+Sometimes, food is used as comfort or a distraction from flashbacks or triggers, or to dissociate and disconnect from surroundings.
 Because our bodies are containers for emotions, sensations, memories, and more, trauma survivors may look to food to cope with these overwhelming experiences when they’re alone.

 Emotional eating can become a habitual response to distress, leading to a sense of being out of control around food.
 From a nervous system perspective, food is often used to stimulate or ground, which may mean somatic work is recommended or required for a different relationship with food to take place.